docQodly/docs/docs/language/basics/lang-operators.md

 The Qodly language supports **binary** and **ternary** operators:

 - binary operators operate on two targets (such as `2 + 3`) and appear in between their two targets.
 - ternary operators operate on three targets.
-Like C, Qodly has only one ternary operator, the [ternary conditional operator](#ternary-operator) (`a ? b : c`).
+Like C, QodlyScript has only one ternary operator, the [ternary conditional operator](#ternary-operator) (`a ? b : c`).

 The values that operators affect are operands.
 In the expression `1 + 2`, the + symbol is a binary operator and its two operands are the values 1 and 2.